sbstjn/lambda-birthday-to-age/README.md

-# Lambda function to convert Birthday into Age

-> Lorem ipsum.
+# Convert a birthday into age information.

 ## Usage